rasbt/LLMs-from-scratch/ch04/03_kv-cache/README.md

 You can find these optimizations in the [`gpt_with_kv_cache_optimized.py`](gpt_with_kv_cache_optimized.py) file.

-On a Mac Mini with M4 chip (CPU), with a 200-token generation and a window size of 48 below, the code runtimes compare as follows:
+On a Mac Mini with an M4 chip (CPU), with a 200-token generation and a window size of 48 below, the code runtimes compare as follows:

 |                                  | Tokens/sec |
 | -------------------------------- | ---------- |